chinamike65/hugo-tuolesi/content/book3/book3en.md

 By thinking about the first root of impermanence in life: people must die, and the three reasons why people must die, we have to make a decision: we must practice the Dharma.

-Everyone must think clearly and clearly: in our life, we will surely die wherever we are born; we will surely die in any age; in this life, no matter what our fate is, we will surely die; our lifespan will decrease every day, no Increase.
+Everyone must think very clearly: in our life, we will surely die wherever we are born; we will surely die at any age; in this life, no matter what our fate is, we will surely die; our lifespan will decrease every day, no extention.

-If you don't practice the Dharma very much in your lifetime, you won't be sure where you will go in future generations.
+If you don't practice the Dharma very much in your lifetime, you can't be sure where you will go in future incarnations.
 It's really scary!

 Therefore, you must practice the Dharma, you must practice the Dharma!

 220

-(2) Not only will it die but also die indefinitely.
+(2) Not only will you die but the time of death is uncertain.

 The second root of impermanence in life is that it will not only die but also die indefinitely.

 The three reasons for indeterminate death are: life is uncertain; there are many causes of death; and the body is extremely fragile.